rramo012/boldgrid-editor/README.md

 ### 1.5.1 In Progress ###
 * New Feature:                  Allow customization of HR element.
+* New Feature:                  Adding information about the icons in the DropTab.
 * New Feature:                  Adding custom class inputs for buttons, backgrounds, hr, images and icons.

 ### 1.5 ###